exercism/csharp/exercises/simple-cipher/README.md

 For example:

-Giving "iamapandabear" as input to the encode method returns the cipher "ldpdsdqgdehdu".
+Giving "iamapandabear" as input to the encode function returns the cipher "ldpdsdqgdehdu".
 Obscure enough to keep our message secret in transit.

-When "ldpdsdqgdehdu" is put into the decode method it would return the original "iamapandabear" letting your friend read your original message.
+When "ldpdsdqgdehdu" is put into the decode function it would return the original "iamapandabear" letting your friend read your original message.